brianpmccullough/spo-assistants-spfx/README.md

 | `SPO_CERTIFICATE_BASE64`   | `base64 -i pnp.pfx` of that registration's cert. |
 | `SPO_CERTIFICATE_PASSWORD` | Optional, if the PFX is password-protected.      |

-The registration needs the application permissions `SharePoint > Sites.FullControl.All` (custom action + app install) and `SharePoint > Sites.Manage.All`-or-tenant-admin rights to create site collection app catalogs, granted with tenant admin consent.
+The registration needs one application permission, `SharePoint > Sites.FullControl.All` (the **SharePoint** API, `00000003-0000-0ff1-ce00-…`, not the identically-named Graph permission), granted with tenant admin consent.
+That covers creating site collection app catalogs, installing the app, and writing the custom action.

+Two notes on the manual workflow: `release_tag` is used only by `Deploy` — `Remove` and `Status` need no package — and it accepts either `v0.1.4` or a bare `0.1.4`.
+Left empty it resolves to the newest release, which matters because releases are cut as **prereleases** and so never match GitHub's "latest".

+Because the solution deploys to *site collection* app catalogs, its `webApiPermissionRequests` never appear in the admin center's API access page — that flow is tenant-app-catalog only.
+Grant the scope with `./set.ps1` instead; the deployed component cannot get tokens until you do.

 ### API contract